Jeremy Peace: West Bromwich Albion

 Peace joined the board of West Bromwich Albion as a non-executive director on 8 December 2000, and became chairman in June 2002, following the resignation of Paul Thompson.
 The Company was taken private in 2005, with him owning a majority shareholding.

 On 31 May 2013, Peace transferred his 59.9 per cent shareholding in West Bromwich Albion Group Limited to a new company, West Bromwich Albion Holdings Limited.
 Peace was the sole director of West Bromwich Albion Holdings Limited and owned 100% of the new company.
 The Companies House return for West Bromwich Albion Holdings Limited dated 10 June 2015 shows that whilst Peace owned 100% of the Ordinary Share Capital, a new class of "A" Ordinary Shares has been created.
-Kappa Limited owns 12500 of these shares, and is the sole shareholder in this class.
+Kappa Limited owns 12,500 of these shares, and is the sole shareholder in this class.

-In 2013, the Daily Express reported that Peace "runs the club with a rod of iron.
-Any manager has to accept the title of ‘head coach’ and be prepared to slot into the way Peace does things."

-In August 2016 Peace finalised a deal with Chinese businessman Guochuan Lai to sell West Bromwich Albion F.C for a figure believed to be in the region of £150m to £200m.
-Peace's role as chairman was taken up by former Blackburn Rovers F.C chairman John Williams.
-However Peace agreed to stay at Albion for the 2016/17 Premier League season, in an advisory capacity.
+In August 2016 Peace finalised a deal with Chinese businessman Guochuan Lai to sell West Bromwich Albion for a figure believed to be in the region of £150m to £200m.
+Peace's role as chairman was taken up by former Blackburn Rovers chairman John Williams.
+However, Peace agreed to stay at Albion for the 2016–17 Premier League season, in an advisory capacity.